ahzamkidwai/Blockchain-Enabled-Academic-Credential-Verification/README.md

 - **Issue Credentials**: Authorized academic institutions can issue soulbound NFTs representing academic certificates.
 - **Public Verification**: Anyone can instantly verify a certificate's authenticity on-chain using its unique hash.
 - **Student Dashboard**: Students can connect their wallets to view all their issued academic credentials.
-- **IPFS Integration**: Encrypted certificate documents are stored off-chain on IPFS (via Pinata/Web3.storage), ensuring immutability without bloating the blockchain.
+- **IPFS Integration**: Encrypted certificate documents are stored off-chain on IPFS using **Pinata**, ensuring immutability without bloating the blockchain.
 - **Revocation System**: Institutions have the ability to revoke or suspend fraudulent or erroneous credentials.
 - **Dark Mode**: Fully responsive UI with system-aware dark mode support.